gionanide/Speech_Signal_Processing_and_Classification/README.md

  #### Aristotle University of Thessaloniki - University of Groningen

-Abstract of my thesis conducted during the 7-8th semester in School of Informatics at University of Groningen for the first six months and at Aristotle University of Thessaloniki the additional six months. " Two-class classification problems by analyzing the speech signal. "
+Abstract of my thesis conducted during the 7-8th semester. " Two-class classification problems by analyzing the speech signal. "